To access the Locator tool, it is required that:

 A unit is presented on the map by its icon.
 The unit name and movement direction arrows are shown as well (by default).
 You can also activate units traces (switched off by default).
 Click on the buttonin the lower right corner to enable/disable the above-mentioned settings.

 If it is necessary to know where the unit (units) was since the launch of the locator, you can generate and view its track.
 The track is displayed for a period of not more than 24 hours.
 To do this, click on the buttonin the upper right corner and select the required unit from the dropdown list.
 Afterwards, a track is built, and the map is scaled in order for the whole track to be displayed.
-If the tracks are built for several units at a time, they are shown in different colors on the map and the map itself is scaled so that they all get in the field of vision.
+If the tracks are built for several units at a time, they are shown in different colours on the map and the map itself is scaled so that they all get in the field of vision.
 To remove a track from the map, click on the track building button again or uncheck the boxes of the units whose tracks you want to delete.
-Note that in the locator the track color is selected randomly and it does not depend on any unit settings.
+Note that in the locator the track colour is selected randomly and it does not depend on any unit settings.

 The track of movements can be viewed only if a user indicates such a possibility when creating the link.